k9mail/k9mail-docs/docs/en/current/settings/folder_classes.md

 * **1st and 2nd Class folders**: Only displayed folders that were explicitly set to be either *1st Class* or *2nd Class* for their "sync class" are automatically synchronized.
-* **All except 2nd Class folders**: All displayed folders, except those that are selected to be in *2nd Class* for their sync class, are automatically synchronized.
+* **All except 2nd Class folders**: All displayed folders, except those that are selected to be in *2nd Class* for their "sync class", are automatically synchronized.

 ## Examples